kanz76/ComGNN/README.md

     python train.py

 ## Data
-See details about the daata format in the jupyter notebook [data_exploration.ipynb](./data_exploration.ipynb).
+See details about the data format in the jupyter notebook [data_exploration.ipynb](./data_exploration.ipynb).
+The  processed data can be downloaded from [here](https://zenodo.org/records/12425639).

 ## Cite